My kitchen is covered in festive coloured paint, but that’s all part of crafting at this time of year isn’t it?!

 DIY Christmas decorations: how to make pine cone Christmas trees

-We started off by choosing a nice selection of pine cones, to make different shapes and sizes of ‘tree’.
+Start off by choosing a nice selection of pine cones, to make different shapes and sizes of ‘tree’.
 You could go on a nature hunt to find these, or they’re easy to pick up from craft suppliers *online.

-Once we’d chosen our pine cones, the kids got busy with the paint (we used standard *poster paint).
 Make sure you protect surfaces and clothes before you start!

 What do you think of our handmade Christmas ornaments?
 I can’t wait to decorate our Christmas table with them.